jeremywohl/moviebot/README.md

 Moviebot
 ========

 Moviebot is a Slack robot that automates the rip and encode of movie DVDs and Blu-rays.
 Moviebot watches your disc drive and, behind the scenes, uses MakeMKV and Handbrake to stir up beautiful m4v's.
-Meanwhile you sit on your couch and chat up moviebot.
+Meanwhile you sit on your couch and chat up moviebot, to pick tracks, and rename and move around completed movies.
 (Let the kids swap discs.)

+_Note: The following refers to an older Slack setup, using a deprecated API.
+Will update this text soon._

 _Warning: Please observe your country's laws regarding commercial entertainment.
 You may or may not be able to make backup copies of movies you own._

   * [What it looks like](#what-it-looks-like)
   * [Setting up Moviebot](#setting-up-moviebot)